-Slider windows are mechanically quite simple, consisting of side-by-side windows that slide horizontally along top and bottom tracks.
-In some styles, both windows slide, while in other styles one window is fixed while the other moves side to side.
+Slider windows are mechanically quite simple, consisting of side-by-side windows that slide horizontally along the top and bottom tracks.
+In some styles, both windows slide, while in other styles, one window is fixed while the other moves side to side.

-Uses: Slider windows are popular in mid-century modern homes styles (they were popular in new construction during the 1950s and 60s.
+Slider windows are popular in mid-century modern homes styles (they were popular in new construction during the 1950s and 60s).
 Sliders are a good choice when you need to constantly open and close windows.

-- Windows tend to be cheaper than other styles, due to their simplicity of design.
+- Windows tend to be cheaper than other styles, due to the simplicity of their design.

 - Tracks can fill with dirt and debris, requiring frequent cleaning.

 A fixed window refers to any window that uses a glass pane fixed within a window frame that does not open or close.
 The classic picture window is the most familiar example of a fixed window, but there are other types.